Atrix256/RandomCode/WebGLPBR/Readme.txt

 * TODO's!

-* could animate lights and/or objects over time? (maybe a debug option to animate the lights)

 * make shader compiler do non blocking thing with webgl2 render fences

 * be able to load or define models somehow (or switch from spheres to boxes or tetrahedrons?)